Emergence via non-existence of averages: Key definitions and outline of proof

-Let us also define a Newhouse open set.
+Next let us define a Newhouse open set.
+Let $M$ be a closed surface.
 It was shown by Newhouse that, for any $g \in \mathrm{Diff}^r(M)$ ($r\geq 2$) with a homoclinic tangency of a dissipative saddle fixed point $\hat p$, there is an open set $\mathcal O \subset \mathrm{Diff} ^r(M)$ whose closure contains $g$ and such that any element of $\mathcal O$ is arbitrarily $\mathcal C^r$-approximated by a diffeomorphism $f$ with a homoclinic tangency associated with a dissipative saddle fixed point $\hat p_f$ which is the continuation of $\hat p$, and moreover $f$ has a $\mathcal C^r$-persistent tangency associated with some basic sets $\Lambda _f$ containing $p_f$ (i.e.~there is a $\mathcal C^r$ neighborhood of $f$ any element of which has a homoclinic tangency for the continuation of $\Lambda _f$).
-Such an open set $\mathcal O$ is called a \emph{Newhouse open set} (associated with $g$).
+Such an open set $\mathcal O$ is called a \emph{Newhouse open set} (associated with $g$), and call $(\hat p_f, \Lambda _f)$ the \emph{associated pair} of $f$.
 See \cite{Newhouse79}.